-The syntax to include output from Stata commands in the LATEX document is texdoc stlog [name] [, options] ...
+The syntax to include output from Stata commands in the LATEX document is

+'''

+texdoc stlog [name] [, options]

+...
 Stata commands ...

+texdoc stlog close

+...

 '''

-texdoc init [docname] [, options]

-...

-texdoc stlog close ...

-texdoc close '''

-- ► All output form the commands between texdoc stlog and texdoc stlog close will be written to a separate log file that is then included, with proper formatting, in the LATEX document. - You may provide a stable name for the output section or have texdoc make a name up on the fly.
+- All output form the commands between texdoc stlog and texdoc stlog close will be written to a separate log file that is then included in the LATEX document with proper formatting. - You may provide a stable name for the output section or have texdoc make a name up on the fly.